willie-w/hibachi-buffet-sushi-and-grill/website/pages/index.md

 banner:
   text:
-    - boldText: "🔥 All you can eat seafood, sushi and hibachi grill."
+    - boldText: "🔥 All you can eat seafood, sushi and hibachi grill.
+Limited time offer. soft opening special . take 15% off entire bill with this ad."
-    - text: "Limited time offer. soft opening special . take 15% off entire bill with this ad."
+    - text: ""
     # - smText: ""
     # - text: ""
   # add more text...